-ECE-122 Special Needs In Early Childhood Education ECE-223 Practicum in Early Childhood Education ECE-224 Seminar in Early Childhood Education ECE Early Childhood Electives (see footnote 1) SOC-105 Introductory Sociology or
+ECE-122 Special Needs In Early Childhood Education

+ECE-223 Practicum in Early Childhood Education

+ECE-224 Seminar in Early Childhood Education

+ECE Early Childhood Electives 1

+SOC-105 Introductory Sociology or

-SOC-136 Sociology of Marriage and the Family
+SOC-136 Sociology of Marriage & the Family

-One of the early childhood electives must be either ECE-107, Understanding and Guiding Children's Behavior; or ECE-241, Design Curriculum: Creativity.
-For those seeking to work with infants and toddlers, ECE-220, Infant and Toddler Care, should be taken and the student should select this type of practicum.
+One of the early childhood electives must be either ECE-107, Understanding & Guiding Children's Behavior; or ECE-241, Design Curriculum: Creativity.
+For those seeking to work with infants and toddlers, ECE-220, Infant & Toddler Care, should be taken, and the student should select a practicum in this area.